 Entry requirements for postgraduate study

-The Academic route means you need an undergraduate honours degree or relevant professional qualification.
-For most of our degrees, any standard of undergraduate degree is fine, but some courses require at least a 2:2.
+The academic route requires an undergraduate honours degree or relevant professional qualification.
+For most programmes, any standard of undergraduate degree is fine, but some courses require at least a 2:2 or have other pre-requisites.

-But despite the name, you don’t actually need an undergraduate degree in order to study at the postgraduate level.
-The exact nature of the Work Experience route depends on the subject you’re studying, but you usually need two to five years of work experience in a senior role that’s relevant to the subject you want to study.
+For the work experience route, it depends on the programme, but you usually need two to five years of work experience in a senior role that’s relevant to the subject you want to study.
 For example, for our M.Ed., you need at least two years’ teaching experience in a post-compulsory educational setting, while for our MBM, you need at least five years of relevant managerial experience.

 As with our undergraduate courses, if English isn’t your first language, your English ability should be equivalent to IELTS (Academic) 6.5, and we offer a free online English test if you don’t have a suitable qualification.